-Panel A of Figure 2 shows a strong and highly significant positive correlation between firm managers' information acquisition about the exchange rate over the three months before taking the survey and their self-reported overall importance of exchange rate movements for economic outcomes of their firm.
+Figure 2 Panel A shows a strong and highly significant positive correlation between firm managers' information acquisition about the exchange rate over the three months before taking the survey and their self-reported overall importance of exchange rate movements for economic outcomes of their firm.
 Panel B demonstrates similar patterns using the fraction of firm revenue generated through exports to the euro area as a proxy for exposure to exchange rate risk.
-Specifically, a 10 percentage point higher share of exports to the euro area is associated with a 0.11 standard deviation higher information acquisition.
+Specifically, a 10 p.p. higher share of exports to the euro area is associated with a 0.11 standard deviation higher information acquisition.

 Panels C to H show results for the household sample.
-Panel C highlights a strong and highly statistically significant positive relationship between information acquisition and households' perceived overall importance of exchange rate movements for their own economic outcomes.
+Panel C displays a strong and highly statistically significant positive relationship between information acquisition and households' perceived overall importance of exchange rate movements for their own economic outcomes.
 Panel D confirms this relationship using the respondent's estimate of her employer's share of revenue earned through exports to the euro area as proxy for stake size.
-In particular, a 10 percentage point higher share of exports to the euro area of the respondent's firm is associated with a 0.09 standard deviation higher information acquisition before the survey.
+In particular, a 10 p.p. higher share of exports to the euro area of the respondent's firm is associated with a 0.09 standard deviation higher information acquisition before the survey.
 Panel E highlights that employees of firms that import goods from the euro area, whose costs depend on the exchange rate, acquire significantly more exchange rate-related information.
-The higher information acquisition among employees of exporting and importing firms is consistent with a role for exchange rate movements in shaping people's perceived labor income risk, which we confirm in Section 4.6 below.
+The higher information acquisition among employees of exporting and importing firms is consistent with a role for exchange rate movements in shaping people's perceived labor income risk.